Our Story

 Learn the legacy.

-In September of 1951 they remodeled, adding the front pillars, the chapel to the west, and a two car garage to the rear.
-The Lockwoods moved to the upstairs apartment to allow the main level to be used solely as a funeral home.
-In February of 1961 they offered Mildred and Gerald Bahnmiller the opportunity to purchase but not to take ownership until July 1, 1961, which they did.
-At that time the population of Saline was about 2200.
-Approximately 40 to 48 funerals were conducted each year.
+In 1937 Francis and Alice Lockwood purchased the residence at 301 East Michigan Ave. and converted it to a funeral home.
+At that time, most funeral services had been conducted in the family's home or the family's church.
+The first level of the residence was used as the Lockwood's own home.
+When needed, it served as a funeral home.
+In September of 1951 they remodeled the building, adding pillars to the south facing front entry, the chapel to the west, and a two car garage to the rear, on the north side.
+The Lockwoods moved to the upstairs apartment, which allowed the main ground level to be used solely for funeral business.
+In February of 1961, they offered Gerald and Mildred Bahnmiller the opportunity to purchase the entire property and business, and the Bahnmillers took ownership on July 1, 1961.
+At that time, the population of Saline was about 2200.
+From 1961 forward, approximately 40 to 48 funerals were conducted each year.

 Awards & Associations